 The graduate student lounge is in 1021 Sweeney.
 It is equipped with a microwave, refrigerator, coffeemaker, table and chairs.
 This room will be available to graduate students only for eating meals and for interaction among students.
 CEGSO announcements and other related information will be posted in this lounge.
 Each graduate student will be provided with a key to the grad lounge.
+Graduate students are responsible for disposing of their own expired items in the refrigerator and for cleaning up messes in the lounge.

-There is an undergraduate/graduate student study room available in room 3149 Sweeney.
-This room is a nice place for grads and undergrads alike to study, have meetings, and use of several computers.
+There is an undergraduate/graduate student study room available in rooms 2123 and 3149 Sweeney.
+This room is a nice place for grads and undergrads alike to study.